xycoord/xycoord.github.io/_posts/2025-12-05-Direct-Logit-Attribution.md

 We can also observe the three large (+~0.3) contributions from MLPs 9, 10 and 11---late in the network.
 Notably, there are no significant *direct* contributions to the logits from attention layers.
 This tells us that these MLPs are crucial is processing any contextual information gathered through attention in order to make meaningful contributions to the logits.

 Interestingly, the contribution is roughly equally split across these three consecutive layers.
-Since none of them individually would overcome the $\boldsymbol\beta$ contribution, this suggests distributed computation rather than redundancy—each layer appears necessary for the final prediction.
+Since none of them individually would overcome the $\boldsymbol\beta$ contribution, this suggests distributed computation rather than redundancy -- each layer appears necessary for the final prediction.

 However, DLA alone cannot tell us *what* these MLPs are computing or *how* they're using the contextual information.
 To draw more concrete conclusions about the mechanisms, we would need further analysis with tools such as activation patching or neuron interpretation.To draw more concrete conclusions, we would need further analysis with tools such as activation patching.